MayoCalc / Blog / Tech

 How to Improve Your Typing Speed: From Average to 100+ WPM

-In a world where most knowledge work happens on a keyboard, typing speed is one of the highest-leverage skills you can develop.
+If you work at a computer, typing speed is one of the easiest ways to get more done in less time.
 A person who types 40 WPM and needs to write for 2 hours a day spends roughly 30 minutes on the mechanical act of typing.
 At 80 WPM, that drops to 15 minutes.
-At 120 WPM, it is under 10 minutes.
+At 120 WPM, it's under 10 minutes.
 Over a career, the cumulative time savings are measured in months.

-But speed is not just about saving time.
+But speed isn't just about saving time.
 Faster typing reduces the gap between thinking and writing, which improves the quality of your work.
 When your fingers can keep up with your thoughts, you lose fewer ideas to the bottleneck of slow keystrokes.

 Test Your Current Speed